devappd/emscripten-sdk-npm/readme.md

 Note that emsdk is used in "embedded" mode where it does not alter the user's global `~/.emscripten`, so different projects may install and use different versions of emscripten.

-## Future plans

-* add JS interfaces to use via Grunt etc
-* add helper to auto-install an emscripten version based on parent's `package.json`
-* if this is good for folks, move repo to `emscripten-core` and use a more official-sounding package name

 ## License

 Copyright 2019 Brion Vibber